How to Identify Chiggers and Chigger Infestations

 If you confirm chiggers in your yard, the first step is reducing their habitat through mowing, brush removal, and improving drainage.
 For persistent problems, professional perimeter treatments with residual insecticides create a barrier that lasts 60 to 90 days.

 Romex Pest Control provides targeted chigger treatments across Texas, Oklahoma, Louisiana, and Mississippi.
 Our technicians identify high-risk zones on your property and apply treatments where larvae concentrate—not just a blanket spray.
-Schedule a free inspection to get started.
+Request a quote to get started.